Exploring The Golden Horn

 • Stop for lunch at a traditional local café in Balat.

-• Visit Ahrida Synagogue — one of Istanbul’s oldest synagogues.
+• See Ahrida Synagogue — one of Istanbul’s oldest synagogues.

 • See Balat Surp Hıripsime Armenian Church.